janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 * `cd /home/pi/Sync/twitter`: changing directory to the folder that contains the python file
 * `/usr/bin/python3.7`: folder that contains the Python version to be used
 * `collect_tweets_master.py`: Python file that is to be run

+### Raspberry Pi Setup ###
+CATS was developed with the Raspberry Pi 4 Model B (4GB RAM).
+Although CATS has not been tested using older models, the running of the script is not very CPU intensive. <br />

+While it might be easier to initially setup CATS using a monitor, the server is normally run in headless mode.
+A running log of the process of the tweets mining will be produced by CATS and saved as _Mining_Log.txt_' This log includes tweet creation date&time, username of the tweeter, and date&time that the tweet was collected.
+Using the below code, you can keep this running log open in the terminal window on the Pi and use VNC Viewer to check on its progress via a virtual monitor on smartphone or laptop.<br />

+`pi@raspberrypi:~ $ tail -n1 -F /home/pi/Sync/twitter/Mining_Log.txt`
+* _tail_ prints out any changes that occur to the file to the terminal
+* _-n1_ only prints the last row
+* _-F_ tracks the file even when the file does not exist yet, useful for when you want to track when the script starts running